You may trick a narcissist into revealing the truth, but you have to take a safe approach because they can explode in a narcissistic rage.

 True Story of A Narcissist Accepting They Cheated

-Jack took a mid-day break and left work to grab some lunch and meet Julia at her office.
-He was running up the stairs to spring a surprise on Julia when he stopped in shock.
+Jack took a midday break and left work to grab some lunch and meet Julia at her office.

-Julia was there on the landing, kissing her ex Rob.
 They all saw each other.
-Julia let out a small shriek and Jack freaked out.
-Without another word, Jack turned and left.
+Julia let out a small shriek, Rob froze, and Jack freaked out.

-A week later Jack confronted Julia about the incident.
+A week later, Jack confronted Julia about the incident.

 Julia asked, “What?”

 Jack asked, “You and Rob on the stairs that day… What were you doing?”
-And Julia replied Jack saw it wrong, and she wasn’t there at all.

 That was narcissistic gaslighting, as clear as it gets.
+Jack almost lost it but could not get her to admit it.

-Years later, Julia was starting up a company.
+Years later, Julia was starting a company.
 She needed a big sum of money and asked Jack to loan it to her.
 Jack didn’t have the full amount, but he promised to talk to his banker and see what he could do.

 Two days later, while having lunch together, Julia said, “I want to tell you something, but you have to promise you won’t get angry or leave.”